brunogirin/OT-MCUDev/arm_dev_in_eclipse.md

 2. Add [GNU MCU Eclipse plugin.](https://gnu-mcu-eclipse.github.io/)
-    - See instructions on site above, eg using: https://gnu-mcu-eclipse.github.io/plugins/install/
+    - See instructions on site above, eg using: https://gnu-mcu-eclipse.github.io/plugins/install/ getting the ARM cross-compiler as a minimum, byt possibly also the Cortex-M templates.
 3. Add gcc-arm-non-eabi to tool path.
     - Window>Preferences>MCU>Global ARM Toolchains Path>Build tools folder
     - Should point to bin directory with all the binaries in it.